-General services that our plan pays for What you must pay Inpatient services in a psychiatric hospital \$0 The plan will pay for mental health care services that require a hospital stay.
-There is a 190-day lifetime limit for inpatient mental health care in a psychiatric hospital.
+eral services that our plan pays for What you must p Inpatient services in a psychiatric hospital \$0 per admission The plan will pay for mental health care services that require a hospital stay. • There is a 190-day lifetime limit for inpatient mental health care in a psychiatric hospital.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
 After you use your 190 days, these services are available at an Institution for Mental Diseases (IMD).
 An IMD is defined as an institution primarily engaged in providing diagnosis, treatment, or care of persons with mental diseases, including medical attention, nursing care, and related services.
 Whether a facility is an IMD is determined by its overall character as that of a facility established and maintained primarily for the care and treatment of individuals with mental diseases.
-Prior Authorization required.
-Referral required for Institution for Mental Disease Services for Individuals age 65 or older.
-Inpatient stay: Covered services in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay \$0 for most items The copay is \$0 for If your inpatient stay is not reasonable and necessary, the plan will not pay for it. prosthetic devices/medical However, in some cases the plan will pay for services you get while you are in the hospital or a nursing home.
-The plan will pay for the following services, and maybe other services not listed here: supplies covered by Medicare.
-The copay is \$3.40 medical supplies covered only by doctor services Healthy Connections Medicaid. diagnostic tests, like lab tests iviculcalu.
-X-ray, radium, and isotope therapy, including technician materials and services This benefit is continued on the next page nera I services that our plan pays for What you must pay nur atient stay: Covered services in a hospital or skilled sing facility (SNF) during a non-covered inpatient stay ntinued) • surgical dressings • splints, casts, and other devices used for fractures and dislocations • prosthetics and orthotic devices, other than dental, including replacement or repairs of such devices.
-These are devices that: replace all or part of an internal body organ (including contiguous tissue), or replace all or part of the function of an inoperative or malfunctioning internal body organ. • leg, arm, back, and neck braces, trusses, and artificial legs, arms, and eyes.
-This includes adjustments, repairs, and replacements needed because of breakage wear, loss, or a change in the patient's condition • physical therapy, speech therapy, and occupational therapy ot all outpatient diagnostic procedures, tests, and lab vices will require authorization. lab ome specialized lab services (for example, genetic testing services) may require prior authorization.
-Have your vider call the plan to confirm if authorization is required.
-Me edicaid prior authorization required. pros ther or Authorization is required for some services including sthetics, physical therapy, speech therapy, occupational capy, outpatient diagnostic, and therapeutic radiological vices.
+Prior Authorization is required.
+Referral required for Institution for Mental Disease Services for Individuals aged 65 or older.
+Inpatient stay: Covered services in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay \$0 for most items If your inpatient stay is not reasonable and necessary, the plan will not pay for it.
+However, in some cases the plan will pay for services you get while you are in the hospital or a nursing home.
+The plan will pay for the following services, and maybe other services not listed here: doctor services diagnostic tests, like lab tests eral services that our plan pays for What you must pa Inpatient stay: Covered services in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay (continued) X-ray, radium, and isotope therapy, including technician materials and services surgical dressings splints, casts, and other devices used for fractures and dislocations prosthetics and orthotic devices, other than dental, including replacement or repairs of such devices.
+These are devices that: replace all or part of an internal body organ (including contiguous tissue), or replace all or part of the function of an inoperative or malfunctioning internal body organ. leg, arm, back, and neck braces, trusses, and artificial legs, arms, and eyes.
+This includes adjustments, repairs, and replacements needed because of breakage wear, loss, or a change in the patient's condition physical therapy, speech therapy, and occupational therapy Not all outpatient diagnostic procedures, tests, and lab services will require authorization.
+Some specialized lab services (for example, genetic testing lab services) may require prior authorization.
+Have your provider call the plan to confirm if authorization is required.
+Medicaid prior authorization required.
+Prior Authorization is required for some services including prosthetics, physical therapy, speech therapy, occupational therapy, outpatient diagnostic, and therapeutic radiological services.